-Increase the dialogue and cooperation among metropolitan pearls on best practices and learning, to develop joint actions.
-Strengthening cooperation with networks such as METREX will build an even stronger and well-integrated network of urban areas at land and sea.
+Increase the dialogue and cooperation among metropolitan Pearls on best practices and learning, to develop joint actions.
+Strengthening cooperation with networks such as METREX will build an even stronger and well-integrated network of urban areas across the land and sea.

-(43) Urban pearls and their growth functional geography
+(43) Urban Pearls and their growth functional geography

-Developing urban-rural partnerships to support the sustainable development urban-rural development with the help of spatial planning, increase integration and complement the assets of urban and rural places in the Baltic Sea Region, supporting the developing of all pearls in the region.
+Developing urban-rural partnerships with the help of spatial planning, to increase integration and complement the assets of urban and rural places in the Baltic Sea Region, and to support the sustainable development of all Pearls in the Region.